 What Is An Onsen?

 First things first – what is an onsen?
 An onsen is a Japanese hot spring, but the term also refers to the bathing facilities surrounding the hot spring.
 Since Japan is a volcanic country, there are thousands of hot springs scattered throughout the country, but we recommend traveling to the northernmost of the main islands during the winter months for the most authentic onsen experience.
 After all, there is something so satisfying about bathing in a hot spring while gazing out onto snow-covered peaks.
 We visited our first Japanese onsen in Noboribetsu, a small onsen town about 120 kilometers, or a 2-hour train ride, from Sapporo, and we had such a positive experience there that we would recommend the same trip to any of our readers looking for an authentic onsen experience.
+On the other hand, if you find yourself in southern Japan and still want to experience an onsen, make sure you check out this beer onsen and experience some “forest therapy.”

 Today, onsens can be found outdoors in naturally occurring environments and indoors in man-made pools that have been filled with naturally occurring sulfur and mineral water from the hot springs.
 Many onsens resemble high end spas, providing its guests with free high end skin and beauty products to use after they finish bathing.